kaiyi27/tp/docs/UserGuide.md

 ### How to modify a policy?
 * Format of expiry date is `dd-mm-yyyy` e.g: `31-12-2025` and it should not be a past date.
 * Value of premium should be larger than 0.
-* Policies cannot be changed with the `edit`command.
-They can only be changed with `policy`.
 * Only clients can be assigned a policy.
 Attempts to assign a policy to a partner will be denied.

 ___